jonnyhof/jonnyhof/README.md

 I am currently enrolled in Flatiron School's online Data Science Bootcamp program, translating my knowledge in science and statistics into coding skills.

-The program is 10 months, and requires I complete cumulative projects and blog posts after each phase.
+The program is 10 months (finishing in December), and requires I complete cumulative projects and blog posts after each phase.
 My Flatiron project repositories are stored here on my [GitHub](https://github.com/jonnyhof); they are also pinned at the bottom of this README.
 My blog posts will be uploaded to my page on [Medium](https://jonnyhofmeister.medium.com/).
 These will be added to and updated every couple months as I move through the course.

 *******